cnnrrss/ten-x-coder/README.md

 # How to be a Ten X Coder

 My journey to know it all and become l33t.
+The great monolith of programming knowledge.

 ## Algorithms